kdcgarber/TRS-IO-for-the-Model-1/README.md

 # TRS-IO model 1

-This repo is a snapshot of https://github.com/apuder/TRS-IO commit f2acde6.<br>
+This repo is based on a snapshot of https://github.com/apuder/TRS-IO commit f2acde6.<br>
 That repo is an amazing piece of hardware/software that provides new feature to my retro TRS-80 model 1<br>

 <table>